Skip to main content

 India, China, and Japan account for the largest share of longevity-focused companies globally.
 India represents 30.7% of the 1,727 longevity companies tracked by Aging Analytics Agency, China 20.6%, and Japan 7.2%.
 Investment is flowing into AI-powered drug discovery, personalised nutrition, and preventive diagnostics.

 China's 15th Five-Year Plan has explicitly prioritised AI-driven longevity technologies, and the country's ageing demographics make it both the largest market and the most urgent policy challenge.
-By 2035, more than 400 million Chinese citizens will be over 60.
+By 2035, more than 400 million Chinese citizens will be over 60, creating unprecedented demand for age-related healthcare solutions.

 The optimistic case is that costs will fall as AI models improve and data pools grow.
 Genomic sequencing costs have dropped 99% in two decades.
 Wearable sensors are getting cheaper and more capable every year.
 The pessimistic case is that longevity services will follow the pattern of concierge medicine everywhere: premium pricing, exclusive access, and a widening health gap between rich and poor.